Apricot: Origin and domestication

 The most commonly cultivated apricot Prunus armeniaca was known in Armenia during ancient times, and has been cultivated there for so long that it was previously thought to have originated there, hence the epithet of its scientific name.
 However, this is not supported by genetic studies, which instead confirm the hypothesis proposed by Nikolai Vavilov that domestication of P. armeniaca occurred in Central Asia and China.
 The domesticated apricot then diffused south to South Asia, west to West Asia (including Armenia), Europe and North Africa, and east to Japan.
+The apricot arrived in southwest Asia from Iran or Armenia during the third century BC.
+Within a few centuries, cultivation was established across Syria, Turkey, Greece, and Italy.

 Cultivation practices

-Apricots have a chilling requirement of 300 to 900 chilling units.
+Apricot trees have a chilling requirement of 300 to 900 chilling units.
 A dry climate is good for fruit maturation.
 The tree is slightly more cold-hardy than the peach, tolerating winter temperatures as cold as -30 °C or lower if healthy, with large differences between cultivars.
 They are hardy in USDA zones 5 through 8.
 A limiting factor in apricot culture is spring frosts: They tend to flower very early (in early March in western Europe), and spring frost can kill flowers or before flower buds in different stages of development.
 Furthermore, the trees are sensitive to temperature changes during the winter season.
 In China, winters can be very cold, but temperatures tend to be more stable than in Europe and especially North America, where large temperature swings can occur in winter.
 Hybridization with the closely related Prunus sibirica (Siberian apricot; hardy to -50 °C but with less palatable fruit) offers options for breeding more cold-tolerant plants.
-They prefer well-drained soils with a pH of 6.0 to 7.0.
+Apricots prefer well-drained soils with a pH of 6.0 to 7.0.

 Apricot cultivars are usually grafted onto plum or peach rootstocks.
 The cultivar scion provides the fruit characteristics, such as flavor and size, but the rootstock provides the growth characteristics of the plant.
 Some of the more popular US apricot cultivars are 'Blenheim', 'Wenatchee Moorpark', 'Tilton', and 'Perfection'.
 Some apricot cultivars are self-compatible, so do not require pollinizer trees; others are not: 'Moongold' and 'Sungold', for example, must be planted in pairs so they can pollinate each other.

 Plant breeders have created what is known as a "black apricot" or "purple apricot", (Prunus dasycarpa), a hybrid of an apricot and the cherry plum (Prunus cerasifera).
 Other apricot–plum hybrids are variously called plumcots, apriplums, pluots, or apriums.